*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Watch Hill

 Who doesn’t want to visit the very same town that Taylor Swift has a house in!?
 Every time we drive through the Watch Hill neighborhood I can’t help but marvel at all the magnificent mansions leading up to the beaches – they are insane.
-My all-time favorite beach for watching the sunset is Watch Hill beach, located by the ever so famous flying horse carousel (if you catch the ring you get a free ride!).
-The beach is beautiful for a relaxed family, fun day.
-Don’t forget your picnic!

-Dotted along the main road by the waterfront are a number of boutique shops and cute cafes for all to enjoy.
-Make sure you visit St Clare Annex for a delicious ice cream too!
 An alternative beach you can also try nearby is East Beach.
 You’ll find a path that comes off Bluff Avenue to the right which leads you down a narrow pathway opening up onto the sandy beach.
-There are less crowds here than Watch Hill beach which is a bonus!
+There are fewer crowds here than at Watch Hill beach, too.
 The back of Taylor Swift’s summer house looks out over this beach so you may even spot her from a distance if you’re lucky!

 Jamestown